decentralized-identity/didcomm-messaging/routing.md

 **type**: MUST be `DIDComm`.

 **serviceEndpoint**: MUST contain a URI for a transport specified in the [transports] section of this spec, or a URI from Alternative Endpoints.
-Endpoints from the [transports] section SHOULD be used only for the reception of DIDComm messages.
+It MAY be desirable to constraint endpoints from the [transports] section so that they are used only for the reception of DIDComm messages.
+This can be particularly helpful in cases where auto-detecting message types is inefficient or undesirable.

 **routingKeys**: An optional ordered array of strings referencing keys to be used when preparing the message for transmission as specified in the [Routing] section of this spec.

 #### Multiple Endpoints

 A DID Document may contain multiple service entries of type `DIDComm`.
-Unless otherwise specified, messages should be sent to endpoints in the order they are specified.
+Entries are SHOULD be specified in order of receiver preference, but any endpoint MAY be selected by the sender, typically by protocol availability or preference.

 #### Alternative Endpoints